Otago Rail Trail

 – Jane Lakes United Kingdom.

-We head back to the Rail Trail at Omakau and head Eastward to the settlement of Lauder 11km.
+Omakau to Oturehua – We head back to the Rail Trail at Omakau and head Eastward to the settlement of Lauder 11km.
 Here we will enter one of the most scenic sections of the Rail Trail.
-There is a gradual climb over the Poolburn Gorge, and along the way you will pass through two tunnels (you may need a torch).
-Then over the Poolburn viaduct with its’ Schist Stone piers and on into the Ida Valley, famous for Ice Skating and Curling in the Winter.
-After you pass the Ice Skating rink you will come upon the windmill at Hayes Engineering workshop on your left.
-Here we stop for lunch and after lunch we head up the hill to Wedderburn.
+Along the way you will pass through two tunnels then over the Poolburn viaduct and on into the Ida Valley where you will you arrive in Oturehua.

-On the last day of the tour we cycle from Hyde to Middlemarch for the last stamp in your passport and the end of the trail.
-Along the ride the wide open plain of Straith Taieri opens up as we leave Hyde and descend into Middlemarch.
-The Rock and Pillar Range follows us to the West and high above us
+Kokonga to Middlemarch – On the last day of the tour we cycle from Kokonga to Middlemarch for the last stamp in your passport and the end of the trail.
+Along the ride the wide-open plain of Straith Taieri opens up as we leave Hyde and descend into Middlemarch.
+The Rock and Pillar Range follows us to the West and high above us.